DarkSwoop/rqr/README.txt

 == INSTALL:

+* "cd" to this folder
+* "rake package" (install the required gems if requested)
+* "cd pkg"
-* sudo gem install rqr
+* "sudo gem install rqr"

 == LICENSE: